 As part of their aim to encourage and increase plastic recycling, RECOUP offer guidance and advice to Brand owners, Packaging Technologists and pack developers to help encourage thinking further ahead.

 RECOUP believe that the quality of flake and pellet produced, and ultimately the quality of products made from recycled material, can be improved by encouraging product designers to consider the recyclability of their plastic pack during the design stage.

 RECOUP’s document - Recyclability by Design - provides guidelines for those wishing to make their packaging more recyclable and also provides information concerning the sections of the plastic recycling chain, to enable brand owners to ensure that their packaging will not inadvertently interfere with plastic recycling schemes.

 ‘Recyclability by Design’ is one of RECOUP’s most important documents.
 It covers all forms of rigid plastic packaging and with several thousand downloads, is recognised by industry and enjoys a positive reputation worldwide.

-In addition to a refresh of the look and feel of the document, RECOUP have included contributions from Members; experts from both the packaging and recycling industries.
+The updated version includes contributions from Members; experts from both the packaging and recycling industries.